Containment is not an exact science!

 Admit it: I’ve played this game before, many times.

-What do you want, you must take care of it.
+What do you want, you must take care.
 We’ve been walking around in circles for 10 months!

 When you go to see tutorials on how to make a shadow and goat turtle, the slightest new silliness fills you with joy.